shiram/CodingDojo/README.md

 + Created a state manager using react-redux (creating store interfaces, root store).
 This is used to manage the entire app state.
 + Organise code for api client using domain driver design.
 Created Api Client Interface for entire app.
 Also created ItemsApiClient for the Items Component.
 We shall keep adding different api clients for different domains.
 + Add Api mock and live scenarios. used static json files to mock data
++ Create an HttpClient abstraction to use different http libs like axios or the js fetch.
++ Write unit test for our httpclient(test methods, get,post, test access to api endpoint, keep adding more tests)